UCLA-Robot-Intelligence-Lab/diffusion-policies/README.md

 Diffusion Policy and other generative model policies

 ### Credit
 The implementations here are not necessarily original.
-Please reference the original repositories and literature, linked below!
+Please reference the original repositories (linked below) literature (cited at the bottom)!
 - [Diffusion Policy](https://github.com/real-stanford/diffusion_policy)

 ### Shape Suffixes and Dimension  Key